FP&A Analyst Job Description and Profile

 Trust, Teamwork and Communication

-FP&A teams increasingly work on rolling forecasts in parallel with a traditional budget or entirely as a replacement for financial planning.
-The primary responsibility of this organisation is to link senior managers’ long-term strategic plans with the real world.
+The Budgeting and Forecasting Process.
+FP&A teams are increasingly working on rolling forecasts in parallel with traditional budgets.
+They also use rolling forecasts as a replacement for financial planning.
+This organisation’s primary duty is to connect senior managers’ long-term strategic plans with the real world.
+Senior management writes and implements strategic plans in a top-down document.
+The document outlines strategic objectives over two years.

 Performance Planning